zvalmog/coleslaw/RENDERING.md

 The simulation leverages a combination of powerful web technologies to achieve a real-time, interactive 3D experience:

--   **Rendering:** [Three.js](https://threejs.org/) is used for all 3D rendering, including scene setup, camera, lighting, materials, and object management.
+-   **Rendering:** [Three.js](https://threejs.org/) is used for all 3D rendering on the main browser thread, including scene setup, camera, lighting, materials, and object management.
 -   **Physics:** [@dimforge/rapier3d-compat](https://rapier.rs/) handles the physics simulation.
-It runs via WebAssembly (WASM) for near-native performance, calculating the motion and collision of all coleslaw shreds.
+It runs inside a **Web Worker** via WebAssembly (WASM) for near-native performance, calculating the motion and collision of all coleslaw shreds on a separate CPU core.
 -   **Framework:** [React](https://react.dev/) is used to manage the component lifecycle and mount the WebGL canvas.
 The simulation itself is initialized within a `useEffect` hook to ensure it runs only on the client and only once.

 ## Core Rendering & Physics Pipeline

-The simulation runs in a continuous loop orchestrated by `requestAnimationFrame`.
-Each frame executes the following steps in order:

-1.  **Advance Physics:** The `world.step()` function is called.
-This tells the Rapier3D engine to advance the simulation by one timestep, calculating forces (like gravity), detecting collisions, and updating the positions and rotations of all dynamic rigid bodies (the shreds).
+The simulation is split between the main browser thread and a dedicated Web Worker to ensure a smooth, non-blocking user experience.

+### Physics Thread (Web Worker)

+A separate thread is responsible for all physics calculations to prevent them from interfering with rendering.

+1.  **Initialization:** The worker receives instructions from the main thread to set up the Rapier3D physics world, including the static bowl and all 1200 dynamic coleslaw shreds.
+2.  **Simulation Loop:** The worker runs a continuous loop synchronized with the display's refresh rate (`requestAnimationFrame`).
+In each tick, it calls `world.step()` to advance the physics simulation.
+3.  **Data Transfer:** After each step, the positions and rotations of all 1200 shreds are written into a `Float32Array`.
+The underlying `ArrayBuffer` is then efficiently transferred to the main thread with zero-copy using the Transferable Objects API.
+This avoids costly data cloning.

+### Main Thread (Rendering)

+The main thread handles all user input, rendering, and communication with the physics worker.

+1.  **Receive Physics Data:** The main thread listens for messages from the worker.
+When it receives the `ArrayBuffer` with the latest shred transformations, it immediately uses the data to update the visual representation.
-2.  **Synchronize Visuals:** The application iterates through all 1200 shred objects' physics data.
-For each, it computes a transformation matrix (combining position, rotation, and the shred's unique scale) and updates the corresponding instance within one of three `THREE.InstancedMesh` objects (one for each <= 500 shred set).
-This is highly efficient as it avoids manipulating individual objects in the Three.js scene graph.
+2.  **Synchronize Visuals:** It iterates through the received transformation data, computes a final transformation matrix (combining position, rotation, and scale) for each shred, and updates the `THREE.InstancedMesh` objects.
+This is a very fast process.

-3.  **Render Scene:** The `effect.render(scene, camera)` function is called.
-This instructs Three.js to render the scene from the camera's perspective.
-An `OutlineEffect` is used instead of the standard `WebGLRenderer.render()` to achieve the stylized, cel-shaded visual appearance.
+3.  **Return Buffer:** To avoid memory allocation and garbage collection in the physics loop, the main thread transfers ownership of the `ArrayBuffer` back to the worker, allowing it to be reused in the next physics step.
+4.  **Render Scene:** In a separate `requestAnimationFrame` loop, the main thread continuously renders the Three.js scene using `effect.render(scene, camera)`.
+Because the physics calculations are offloaded, this loop is not blocked and can maintain a high frame rate.
+5.  **User Interaction:** Mouse and touch events are captured on the main thread.
+When a user drags a shred, the main thread sends messages to the worker (e.g., `dragStart`, `dragMove`, `dragEnd`) to update the state of the corresponding physics body.

 ## Design Decisions & Optimizations